MISP/misp-objects/README.md

 * **meta-category** is the category where the object falls into. (file, network, financial)
 * **description** is a summary of the object description.
 * **version** is the version number as a decimal value.
+* **required** is an array containing the minimal required attributes to describe the object.
+* **attributes** contains another JSON object listing all the attributes composing the object.

+Each attribute must contain a reference **misp-attribute** to reference an existing attribute definition in MISP.
+An array **categories** must be used to described in which categories the attribute is.
+The **misp-usage-frequency** is describing the usage frequency of an attribute.
+This helps to display only the most frequently used attributes and allowing advanced users to show all the attributes depending of their configuration.

 ## Existing MISP objects